verdimonica/lab-jsx-ironbeers/README.md

 - You should pass that array to the `Beers` view in the `res.render` and then use it inside of `Beers.jsx`.

 We will give you a hand during the first time.
-You should do it in the follwing way:
+You should do it in the following way:

 ```js
 punkAPI